compbioclub/BIBM2025-MultiOmics/README.md

 ## Workshop Style

-**Hybrid.** We will host the workshop in a hybrid format, allowing both in-person and virtual participation.
-Organizers will set up and manage a virtual platform (e.g., Zoom or Tencent Meeting) for remote speakers and attendees.
+**Hybrid.** We will host the workshop in a hybrid format, allowing both in-person and virtual (Zoom or Tencent Meeting) participation.

 ---